 We collaborate very closely with UW Professors: Matt Reynolds (EE, CSE), Josh Smith (EE, CSE), Yoshi Kohno (CSE), James Fogarty (CSE), Les Atlas (EE), and Brian Otis (EE).
 In addition, we have close collaborations with Microsoft Research, and the Intel Science and Technology Center for Pervasive Computing.

-Undergraduates and Masters students interested in conducting research in the Ubicomp lab must fill out an application at least one week before the start of the quarter: Ubicomp Lab Research Application
+Undergraduates and Masters students interested in conducting research in the Ubicomp lab must fill out an application at least two weeks before the start of the quarter during the academic year.
+Summer applicants must apply by April 15.
+Ubicomp Lab Research Application